LordLalwani/node-invoice-app/readme.md

-# Xero Technical Challenge - Typescript Invoice App
+# Typescript Invoice App

-Hello Xero team, please read the following to get further context on my decision making with this technical challenge and how to get it up and running.
+Please read the following to get further context on my decision making with this technical challenge and how to get it up and running.

 ## Considerations & Decisions before starting the exercise